-Hamiltonian PD-MCMC as prescribed above samples from the given target as can be verified, \textit{after the fact}, straightforwardly with the theory of Markov jump processes and Kolmogorov's equations \citep{fearnhead2018piecewise}.
+Hamiltonian \PDMCMC{} as prescribed samples from the given target as can be verified straightforwardly, after the fact, using Kolmogorov's equations for Markov jump processes \citep{fearnhead2018piecewise}.
 However, it is apposite to ask: where does the algorithm come from in the first place?
-In tracing the historical development of PDMP, we find the algorithm to emerge from two key ideas.
-The first is to guide a Markov chain's movement via an auxiliary variable to promote persistent motion \citep{diaconis2000analysis}, and this idea's connection to PDMPs is most clearly seen in the guided random walk of \citet{gustafson1998guided}.
-The second is the idea of ``event-driven" moves as alternatives to acceptance-rejection \citep{alder1959studies, peters2012rejection} which, in statistical language, can be interpreted as a delayed-rejection scheme \citep{mira2001metropolis, sherlock2022discrete}.
+In tracing the historical development of \PDMP{}s, we find the algorithm to emerge from two key ideas.
+The first is to guide a Markov chain's movement via an auxiliary variable to promote persistent motion \citep{diaconis2000analysis}, and this idea's connection to \PDMP{}s is most clearly seen in the guided random walk of \citet{gustafson1998guided}.
+The second is the idea of ``event-driven'' moves as alternatives to acceptance-rejection \citep{alder1959studies, peters2012rejection} which, in statistical language, can be interpreted as a delayed-rejection scheme \citep{mira2001metropolis, sherlock2022discrete}.

 The guided random walk uses an auxiliary direction variable $v$ and makes moves in the position-velocity space.
 We present a multivariate version of the algorithm which is an extension of the original work by \citet{gustafson1998guided} implicitly used by \citet{sherlock2022discrete}.
-The algorithm draws the auxiliary variable $v\in \mathbb{R}^d$ from a standard multivariate Gaussian and makes a move the form:
+The algorithm draws the auxiliary variable $v\in \mathbb{R}^d$ from a standard multivariate Gaussian and makes a move of the form:

-Crucially, when proposals are accepted, $v$ is maintained so the subsequent proposal is again in the same direction; when proposals are rejected, $v$ is negated so the next proposal is in the reverse direction.
+Crucially, when a proposal is accepted, $v$ is maintained so the next proposal is again in the same direction; when proposals are rejected, $v$ is negated so the next proposal is in the reverse direction.

 The proposal $\pos_n + \Delta t \velo_n$ can be viewed as simulating Gaussian momentum based Hamiltonian dynamics for time $\Delta t$ on a flat potential with initial position and velocity $(\pos_n, \velo_n)$.
 This perspective allows us to generalize the guided random walk to use Hamiltonian dynamics with arbitrary potential $\Us$.
 Let $\Phi(t, \pos, \velo): \mathbb{R}^{2d+1} \to \mathbb{R}^d$ denote the \textit{solution operator} of this dynamics, which takes an initial state $(\pos, \velo)$, and returns the state $(\pos_t, \velo_t)$ obtained as a result of simulating the dynamics for time $t$.
 Our generalized guided random walk proposes a Hamiltonian move $(\pos_{\Delta t}', \velo_{\Delta t}') = \Phi(\Delta t, \pos, \velo)$ and accepts it with probability